 If an employee has been working less than a year, then they aren’t entitled to annual holidays, but their employer may let them take some of their annual holidays in advance.

 If an employee's job ends before they become entitled to annual holidays (and the employer has not been paying annual holidays as paid-as-you-earn) the employer must pay out any outstanding annual holidays at 8% of the employee's total before-tax earnings from the time they started the job to the end.

 Annual holidays for employees with 12 months’ continuous employment and general information about annual holidays.

 The right to four weeks’ annual holidays per year applies to all types of employees.
-Fixed-term and casual employees may be paid their annual holiday entitlement on a holiday paid-as-you-earn basis.
+In limited circumstances some employees may be paid their annual holiday entitlement on a pay-as-you-go basis.